triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 ```
 docker run --gpus all -it --net=host --rm -p 8001:8001 --shm-size=1G --ulimit memlock=-1 --ulimit stack=67108864 -v ${PWD}:/work -w /work nvcr.io/nvidia/tritonserver:<xx.yy>-vllm-python-py3 tritonserver --model-store ./model_repository
 ```
-Where \<xx.yy\> is the version of Triton that you want to use (and pulled above).
+Here and later throughout the tutorial \<xx.yy\> is the version of Triton that you want to use (and pulled above).
 Please note, that Triton's vLLM container was first published in 23.10 release, so any prior version will not work.

 After you start Triton you will see output on the console showing the server starting up and loading the model.
 When you see output